 - Additional Margin Put = Max (X% * Underlying Spot) – Out-of-the-Money Amount, Y% * Strike Price)

-The margin percentages are set by Totality and are subject to change.
+The margin percentages are set by Totality Wealth Limited and are subject to change.
 The actual values can vary per option contract and are configurable in the margin profiles.
 Clients can see the applicable values in the trading conditions of the contract.

 The out-of-the-money amount for a call option equals: